Apple has reined in financial expectations as a result of the effects of the coronavirus outbreak (aka COVID-19).

 On 19 February 2020 a Nikkei report suggested that Apple would face delays with the new, low-cost handset.
 Nikkei's sources claimed that production had been scheduled to start at the end of February but is now delayed until later in March.
 According to Nikkei's source, "The suppliers are doing their best to produce and ship the [cheaper] iPhone within four weeks...
 The delay can't be too long, otherwise it will affect the sales strategy of Apple's new products in the second half of this year."

-Looking further ahead, there now has to be significant doubts over whether Apple can go ahead with WWDC 2020 in June.
-Getting all those people together in one place, many travelling from countries with high incidences of COVID-19, is a recipe for disaster.
-But can the outbreak be contained before then?
+Looking further ahead, questions were raised over whether Apple would be obliged to cancel WWDC in June.
+Getting all those people together in one place, many travelling from countries with high incidences of COVID-19, would be a recipe for disaster.